shsagir/play-area-sync/docs/install-kirby-2.md

 ---

+## Get ready

-At least have the Kirby "starterkit" downloaded, so that you have something to start with.
+Make sure you to have completed all steps in the [get ready guide](/get-ready) and have the Kirby "starterkit" downloaded, so that you have something to start with.
+Better you have it already running.

 ### Choose your deployment work-flow